edgeforge-labs/laravel-base/readme.md

 ## run php aritsan migrate

-for this the db needs to be connected, we added a step for this in the start up script.
+for this the db needs to be connected, we added a step for this in the startup script.

 ## Deploy created image via docker compose